amhursh/checks-for-understanding/module-4/backend/week_four.md

 7. What are some pros/cons of using ReactJS as a frontend tool?

-  Pros:
+  Pros

   * allows for reuse of code
   * virtual DOM makes js dev easier
   * relatively light-weight when compared to frameworks (plug and play)
   * widely used, large community

-  Cons:
+  Cons

   * JSX can be a bit of a pain
   * Perhaps not as powerful/fully-featured as frameworks
   * passing props can get pretty convoluted.
   * abstracting everything into components can make tracking things down and debugging a bit tricky

 #### Review